dr0ptp4kt/DeepSpeech/rpi3and4/README.md

 Anyway, here it goes.

-0. Configure Docker to use 10 GB of RAM if you can.
+0. On your computer configure Docker to use 10 GB of RAM if you can.
 I know that works on my Mac.
 It may be possible to get by with less like 8 GB or 4 GB or RAM, but I know 10 GB works for sure.
 The default 2GB of RAM will result in errors during build, so don't use the default.
 Now build the docker container from *this* directory where *this* README.md resides and run it!

 ```bash
 docker build --tag deepspeech:rpi3and4 --file Dockerfile.rpi3and4 .